seanhagen/seanhagen.ca/content/post/2018-07-09-grpc-gateway-and-honeycomb.markdown

     }
 }
 {{< / highlight >}}

+Full disclosure: I haven't done any streaming stuff with GRPC yet, so I can't 100% vouch for the streaming interceptor working.

 Okay!
 Now that you've got those functions, time to setup your server to use them.
 Wherever you're setting up your GRPC server, do the following: